 Comprehensive rate studies, such as this one, typically include three components: (1) preparation of a financial plan which identifies the net revenue requirements for the utility; (2) analysis of the cost to serve each customer class, and (3) the rate structure design.
 These steps are shown in Figure 1 and are intended to follow industry standards and reflect the fundamental principles of cost-of-service rate making embodied in the American Water Works Association's (AWWA) Principles of Water Rates, Fees, and Charges, 1 also referred to as Manual M1.
-They also address requirements under Proposition 218 that rates not exceed the cost of providing the service and be proportionate to the cost of providing service for all customers.
+In addition to following industry standards and fundamentals, the District must also adhere to the requirements of Proposition 218, which require that rates not exceed the cost of providing the service and be proportionate to the cost of providing service for all customers.
 In terms of the chronology of the study, these three steps represent the order in which they were performed in this Study.